Skyscanner/backpack/packages/bpk-animate-height/readme.md

 Note: This was forked from https://github.com/Stanko/react-animate-height.
 We have added functionality to set the display property of the container to `display: none;` when the height is equal to 0.

+More information on the easing values can be found at [http://easings.net/](http://easings.net/)

 ## Installation

 ```sh